Kernel Wealth Review

 Our View:

 - We are not a fan of high managed fund fees – some institutions charge as much as 3% on your investment every year to look after your savings while you take all the risk on what they invest in.
-In the last couple of years, index funds have become available to the average Kiwi investor, and Kernel is a welcome low-cost online fund manager offering an wide choice of funds.
+In the last couple of years, index funds have become available to the average Kiwi investor, and Kernel is a welcome low-cost online index fund manager offering an wide choice of funds.
 It also focuses on investor education to help foster long-term decision making.

 Our Review